 About Paul.

-Paul Radford turns ideas into working software.
+Paul Radford is a senior full-stack engineer who turns ideas into working software.
 For more than twenty years he has done the unglamorous, essential work of understanding what people actually need and building it, drawing on a career that spans not just the full web stack but the businesses around it.
 That instinct for translation, taking a vague ambition and shaping it into something that ships and scales, runs through everything from early custom CRM builds to enterprise platforms handling hundreds of millions in transactions.

 More recently his focus has moved to AI.
 He has led LLM adoption across his current company, building custom Model Context Protocol integrations into its software so that customer-service, product, engineering, and DevOps teams work with less friction.
 It is the practical, often awkward production work between a model and the people relying on it: LLM integrations and agentic workflows, grounded in two decades of full-stack engineering across PHP, Laravel, React, Next.js, PostgreSQL, and AWS.